Shiva9361/CPP_Joules/README.md

 CPPJoules library will be installed in your system

-- To use with g++, nvcc use -l:libCPP_Joules.a flag along with -lnvidia-ml flag(for nvml)
+- To use with g++, nvcc use -l:libCPP_Joules.a flag